anders94/api-docs/source/includes/_http-private.md

 ------|------------
-makerFee | The fee you pay when your order executes after having not matched when it was initially placed. takerFee | The fee you pay when your order matches an existing offer. thirtyDayVolume | The total trading volume for your account. nextTier | The volume necessary to reach the next fee tier.
+makerFee | The fee you pay when your order executes after having not matched when it was initially placed. takerFee | The fee you pay when your order matches an existing offer. marginMakerFee | The fee you pay when your margin order executes after having not matched when it was initially placed. marginTakerFee | The fee you pay when your margin order matches an existing offer. thirtyDayVolume | The total trading volume for your account. nextTier | The volume necessary to reach the next fee tier.